maxludden/supergene-v2/books/book07/md/chapter-2279.md

 Upon hearing that, Han Sen suddenly became very happy.
 “The statue you mentioned, is that the one in the ruined palace?”

-“Stop wasting f*cking time!
+“Stop wasting fucking time!
 Get out now!
 Even if I die, you have to reclaim Planet Blade.
 Take care of my palace, because I don’t want anyone to touch my stuff,” Yisha snarled.